vibe656/Product-Design-Imporevment/README.md

 # Product-Design-Imporvement
 Hi everyone, welcome to my repository.
-Here, I talk about how simple changes to existing products can make huge impacts.
+Here, I talk about how simple changes to existing products which can make huge impacts.